ahembree/ansible-hms-docker/README.md

 ## Please note

-Setting up the individual container configurations, such as for Sonarr, Radarr, Ombi, Jackett, etc. are outside the scope of this project.
+Setting up the individual container configurations, such as for Sonarr, Radarr, Ombi, Prowlarr, etc. are outside the scope of this project.
 The purpose of this project is to ensure the necessary base containers are running.

 ## Content Layout